-Once your cruise is booked, you’ll want to start preparing for your vacation since you don’t have much time to get ready.
+Once your cruise is booked, you’ll want to start preparing for your vacation since you don’t have much time to prepare.
 Here are some things to keep in mind.

 Buy Travel Insurance

-Even though you booked last minute, it’s still a good idea to consider purchasing travel insurance.
+Even though you booked at the last minute, purchasing travel insurance is still a good idea.

 By booking close to the sail date, you’re immediately subject to penalties if you need to cancel your cruise due to illness or another emergency.

 A good travel insurance policy can cover you.
-And illness, injury, or lost luggage can strike on any cruise, so protect yourself against these types of unexpected expenses.
+Illness, injury, or lost luggage can strike on any cruise, so protect yourself against these unexpected expenses.

 Check Your Proof of Citizenship

-Even before trying to book a last-minute cruise, it’s important to make sure your proof of citizenship is ready.
+Before booking a last-minute cruise, ensuring your proof of citizenship is ready is important.
 While it’s always best to cruise with a passport, a certified copy of your birth certificate and a valid government-issued ID are acceptable for most cruises from the US for US citizens.

 READ MORE: Do I Need A Passport To Cruise?

-But if you’ve grabbed an amazing deal on a transatlantic cruise or another one-way sailing, you will need a passport.
-It should be valid for at least 6 months after the end of your cruise.
+But you will need a passport if you’ve grabbed an amazing deal on a transatlantic cruise or another one-way sailing.
+It should be valid for at least six months after the end of your cruise.

-If you need to apply for a passport, or your existing passport expires in less than 6 months, you’ll need to expedite your application or renewal.
+If you need to apply for a passport, or your existing passport expires in less than six months, you’ll need to expedite your application or renewal.

-This can be pricey, especially if you need to utilize a courier service, so keep these costs in mind, as that cheap last-minute deal could wind up costing a lot more than you expected.
+This can be pricey, especially if you need to utilize a courier service, so keep these costs in mind, as that cheap last-minute deal could cost a lot more than you expected.